Sam | Edited by Johanna

 Who can get universal credit?

-The scheme has this month begun to roll out to ALL eligible households nationwide - previously, the only group of people able to get it across the country (in England, Scotland & Wales) were single, unemployed people without children.
+In October the scheme begun to roll out to ALL eligible households nationwide - previously, the only group of people able to get it across the country (in England, Scotland & Wales) were single, unemployed people without children (the roll out first started in May 2016 but sped up last month).

 You can use this handy postcode checker to determine when universal credit will come to your area.
 You can also check the Government’s own guidance here (and here for Northern Ireland) to see what areas are soon to get it, but be aware that things do change so the tool will be the most up-to-date source of information.